Skip to main content

 Palm Butter Soup

-Rich palm nut soup with meat, fish, okra - Liberian culinary centerpiece.
+Rich palm nut soup with meat, fish and okra, the centrepiece of a Liberian table.

 Allergens: